P. C. Sorcar

 Protul Chandra Sorcar (23 February 1913 – 6 January 1971) was an Indian magician.
-He was an internationally active magician throughout the 1950s and 1960s, performing his Indrajal show before live audiences and on television.
-Sorcar died of a heart attack at the age of 57 in Asahikawa, Hokkaidō, Japan, on 6 January 1971, as he left the stage at the end of a performance.
-P.C.
-Sorcar is known also as P.C.
-Sorcar Senior (as his son P.C.
-Sorcar Jr. also performs under the same name), is renowned as "Father of Modern Indian Magic".
+He performed internationally throughout the 1950s and 1960s.
+He has been called the "Father of Modern Indian Magic."

+He is also known as P.C.
+Sorcar Senior, since his son, P.C.
+Sorcar Jr. also performs under that name.

 Career

-At the age of 21, Sorcar decided to give up formal education (he was likely to study to become an engineer), and decided to become a conjuror despite the profession's low esteem in India.
+At the age of 21, Sorcar decided to give up formal education and decided to become a conjuror despite the profession's low esteem in India.

 Sorcar became famous in the mid-1930s, when he performed shows in Kolkata and also in Japan and several other countries.
 Among other routines, he performed a Floating Lady routine featuring aerial suspension in 1964.
-Ganapati Chakraborty was his mentor.
+P. C. Sorcar's world-famous 'Indrajal' shows were supported by a highly skilled technical team.

-In 1956, he performed the sawing a woman in half illusion on the BBC's Panorama program.
-When he performed it on live television, it draw huge attention in the United Kingdom because the climax made it appear as though the women had actually been cut in half and died, which caused a public panic.
+In 1956, he performed the sawing a woman in half illusion on the BBC's Panorama program, causing some members of the public to panic.

-His self-appointed title was "The World's Greatest Magician".
+He called himself "The World's Greatest Magician".

 Sorcar died in Japan in 1971, suffering a massive heart attack while exiting the stage at the end of a performance.

-Personal life

-Sorcar was married to Basanti Devi.
-They were the parents of the animator, director and laserist Manick Sorcar and magicians P. C. Sorcar Jr. and P. C. Sorcar, Young.